vladib6/ReflectionEx/README.md

 To start using , first create a instance if a class, and then call the method load with the object you want to investigate as a argument.

+**Note: Invs.java implement reflection.api.Investigator.java  but you can use him without that by delete the implement declaration

 Enjoy!